amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

 To start, note how the previous figure uses a standard `HttpClient` object to execute an HTTP POST operation.
 There are no references to a specific Dapr library or SDK.
-Note also that the port is the same as used by the Dapr sidecar (in this case, the default HTTP port `3500`).
+Note also that the port is the same as used by the Dapr sidecar (in this case, the default Dapr HTTP port `3500`).

 The structure of the payload (that is, message sent) will vary per binding.
 In the example above, the payload contains a `data` element  with a message.
 Bindings to other types of external resources can be different, especially for the metadata that is sent.
 Each payload must also contain an `operation` field, that defines the operation the binding will execute.
 The above example specifies a  `create` operation that creates the SMS message.
 Common operations include: